SimonSubokLee/ston-docs-son/admin/https.kr.rst

 It will not be a problem if there is only one virtual host that uses SSL in the server.
 However, a server that runs multiple virtual hosts at the same time could be an issue.
-The problem occurs when the server transmits the certification to a client("2.
-Certification Transmission" of the "General HTTPS Communication") because the server does not know which Host the client is trying to reach.
+The problem occurs when the server transmits the certificate to a client("2.
+Certificate Transmission" of the "General HTTPS Communication") because the server does not know which Host the client is trying to reach.

 The following shows typical solutions for this issue.